rsdoiel/rsdoiel.github.io/blog/2016/08/15/Setting-up-Go-under-Bash-for-Windows-10.md

     + Documentation can be found at https://aka.ms/wsldocs
 + Exit root install shell
 + Search for "Bash" locally
-+ Luanched "Bash on Ubuntu on Windows"
++ Launched "Bash on Ubuntu on Windows"
 + Authenticate with your username/password